TypeCellOS/BlockNote/packages/website/docs/docs/quickstart.md

 ### Interacting with the Editor Using Code

-The BlockNote editor can not only be interacted with through the browser window, but also through code using the BlockNote API.
-The API allows you to access and manipulate blocks in the editor programmatically, by calling various functions.
+The BlockNote editor can not only be interacted with through the browser window, but also through code using the BlockNote API, which allows you to access and manipulate blocks in the editor programmatically.

-To find out more about the BlockNote API and manipulating the editor programmatically, visit [Introduction to Blocks](blocks.md).
+To find out more about the BlockNote API and manipulating the editor using code, visit [Introduction to Blocks](blocks.md).